bluepicnic/SQA-Assignment-2---Number-System-Converter/README.md

 ### Merge Request Rules
+Merge or pull request rules are there to make sure that multiple collaborators view the code before the code is merged.
+This is to increase the chances of catching bugs and poor coding standards being pushed into the main branch.

 1. Should be approved by someone other than the person that created the MR
 2. Comments should be made on code that does not meet criteria
 3. Code should not be merged if it doesn't pass CI/CD pipeline